Service Academy Nominations

 In addition to being nominated by a member of Congress, students are also expected to meet the highly competitive educational, extracurricular, physical aptitude and medical standards that are set by each academy.

-We understand that many students’ plans for taking the ACT and SAT have been impacted by the COVID-19 outbreak.
-Therefore, after careful consideration and consistent with recently revised policies from several U.S. Service Academies, we have adopted a Test-Flexible policy to accommodate students who are unable to provide standardized test scores before the upcoming application deadline on October 2, 2020.
+We understand that many students’ plans for taking the ACT and SAT continue to be impacted by the COVID-19 outbreak.
+Therefore, after careful consideration and in collaboration with the U.S. Service Academies, we have maintained a Test-Flexible policy to accommodate students who are unable to provide standardized test scores before the upcoming application deadline on October 1, 2021.
 Though Congresswoman DeGette continues to prefer that applicants provide their most recent official ACT and/or SAT test scores, applications that do not include standardized test scores will still be considered for a nomination to a U.S. Service Academy.

 Please contact Congresswoman DeGette’s District Office at (303) 844-4988 with any questions related to this change.